 Soarin's motion bases, however, offer greater freedom of movement than speed room vehicles and are more adept at tricking passengers into believing they are immersed in the screened imagery.
 The IMAX film is projected at a higher frame rate than a conventional movie, which renders it lifelike and helps reinforce the illusion.

 The concept that Disney introduced has been adopted by other ride manufacturers and parks.
 In the industry, the copycat rides are known generically as "flying theaters."
-Disney's Soarin', however, remains the best of the bunch.
+Examples include The Lego Movie Masters of Flight at Legoland Florida and The Flyer San Francisco.
+Disney topped itself by adapting the concept of a flying theater for its incredible Avatar Flight of Passage at Pandora– The Word of Avatar in Disney's Animal Kingdom.